pelloaspuru/pelloaspuru.github.io/README.md

 - sidebar.html to change/hide the list of pages in the left sidebar, allows to add picture etc.

 - /public/ hosts favicons

+## _config.yml
+- changes the sidebar title and subtitle.
+- Default YAML values establishes the underlying characteristics of each page type.